HeshamMegid/blog-posts/ci-infra/setting-up-ci-infrastructure-with-buildkite-and-anka.md

                                          └───────────────┘
 ```

 With this setup, we can run multiple pipeline steps simultaneously in separate virtual machines across several host machines.
+Since each machine only needs to run the BuildKite agent and the Anka command line interface, machines can be in different locations to make our setup more resilient to outages.

 ## Scalability